Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

   - highger priviliege may have more quota

 ### 5.2 Monitoring and analytics with Prometheus and Grafana

 - prometheus pulls metrics data from microservice periodically
 - Also, it has a push-gateway for short-lived process, to send-data before prometheus polls

 ![prometheus](./prometheus.jpg)

 ### 5.3 Enforcing access-control policies at the API gateway with Open Policy Agent

 ![opa](./opa.jpg)

-## Chapter6.
+## Chapter 6.
 Securing east/west traffic with certificates

 ### 6.1 Why use mTLS?

 - TLS
   - with tls, no one in the middle can see what it is
   - client application can identify the server that it communicates with